Visual cortex: Function

-V1 has a very well-defined map (the retinotopic map) of the spatial information in vision.
-For example, in humans, the upper bank of the calcarine sulcus (in the occipital lobe) responds strongly to the lower half of visual field (below the center), and the lower bank of the calcarine to the upper half of visual field.
-In concept, this retinotopic mapping is a projection of the visual image from retina to V1.
+The correspondence between specific locations in V1 and the subjective visual field is exceptionally precise, even extending to map the blind spots of the retina.
+Evolutionarily, this correspondence is a fundamental feature found in most animals possessing a V1.
+In humans and other species with a fovea (cones in the retina), a substantial portion of V1 is mapped to the small central portion of the visual field, a phenomenon termed cortical magnification.
+This magnification reflects an increased representation and processing capacity devoted to the central visual field, essential for detailed visual acuity and high-resolution processing.

+Notably, neurons in V1 have the smallest receptive field size, signifying the highest resolution, among visual cortex microscopic regions.
+This specialization equips V1 with the ability to capture fine details in the visual input.

+In addition to its role in spatial processing, the retinotopic map in V1 is connected with other visual areas, forming a network that contributes to the integration of various visual features and the construction of a coherent visual percept.
 The correspondence between a given location in V1 and in the subjective visual field is very precise: even the blind spots of the retina are mapped into V1.
 In terms of evolution, this correspondence is very basic and found in most animals that possess a V1.
-In humans and animals with a fovea (cones in the retina), a large portion of V1 is mapped to the small, central portion of visual field, a phenomenon known as cortical magnification.
+In humans and other animals with a fovea (cones in the retina), a large portion of V1 is mapped to the small, central portion of visual field, a phenomenon known as cortical magnification.
 Perhaps for the purpose of accurate spatial encoding, neurons in V1 have the smallest receptive field size (that is, the highest resolution) of any visual cortex microscopic regions.